“For the love of whoever, stop banging,” Ehlo scolded, clutching his head.

 Chris had on his amused expression and raised his hands up in defense.
 “Hey, sorry, I didn’t know how invested you all were.”

 Angela gave him a sharp look before returning her attention to the screen.
 Ehlo shook his head before turning back to the screen also.
 Wallace was already watching again after the “shush” episode.
 Chris and Margaret exchanged a look as they focused on the scene again.
 They had missed a few sentences because of Chris’s interruption.
 Luckily, the bridge scene was still happening.
 In fact, it seemed to drag out to another extent.
-Because they realized the two had walked a distance away from the bridge, but they were able to see the waterfront behind the leads.
+Because they realized the two had walked a distance away from the bridge, but they were able to see the waterfront behind the two main leads.
 At this part, the male lead had his back to the female lead, and they were standing a foot or so apart from one another.

 “My mom called the other day,” The male lead spoke up again.